Never before had we such need of Nero. But he’s vanisht.

 Many of the gentlemen voluntaries slipt away.
 Some had lost hope of gain from this voyage.
 Others were sick and fearful of the sea.

+Then came word our fleet set sail again.
 Without Nero, none knew what to believe.

 Linkin had little newes from London, save a report that our Earl is dead.